FARMING FOR LIFE

 Farming for Life is a new program developed by the Sansum Diabetes Research Institute (SDRI) to explore the “food as medicine” concept in the context of type 2 diabetes and food insecurity.
-In this program, locally grown organic vegetables from Fairview Gardens and John Givens Organic Farm will be prescribed by physicians to low-income Latino people with type 2 diabetes once a week for twelve weeks.
-Participants will receive and fulfill all prescriptions at the Food Farmacy housed within the Unity Shoppe of Santa Barbara.
-Blood glucose and other health and socioeconomic metrics will be collected at the beginning and end of the program to assess overall success.
+In this program, produce grown at local farms (including Talley Farms, Fairview Gardens, John Givens Organic Farm, and Sunrise Organic) is prescribed by physicians to people with type 2 diabetes once a week for ten weeks.
+Participants receive and fulfill all prescriptions at the distribution centers at SDRI.
+Blood glucose and other health and socioeconomic metrics are collected at the beginning and end of the program to assess overall success.

 For both prevention and management of diabetes, healthy food choices are a cornerstone of good care.
 Farming for Life aims to remove the burden of diabetes by providing medical prescriptions of vegetables to both prevent diabetes and positively impact those already living with the condition.

 Farming for Life participants meet with program staff at the beginning of the program for a basic health and wellness assessment.
 Blood pressure, weight, blood sugar and waist circumference are measured at this time.
 Participants are then given a prescription for 10 weeks of organic vegetables, at no cost.
-Vegetables are collected by participants at a local vegetable distribution center, such as the Unity Shoppe of Santa Barbara.
-Vegetables are locally sourced from Fairview Gardens and John Givens Farm and picked fresh every week.
+Vegetables are collected by participants at SDRI.
+Vegetables are locally sourced from Talley Farms, Fairview Gardens, John Givens Farm, and Sunrise Organic and picked fresh every week.
 Participants then bring these vegetables back to their homes and cook delicious, veggie-packed meals.

 - Lost Weight helps many people achieve better diabetes control without the need for additional expensive medicines

 - Dropped Inches around the waist protects the heart